dark-knight-finance/darkknight-api/README.md

-# KnightSwap API
+# DarkKnight API

-The KnightSwap API is a set of endpoints used by market aggregators (e.g. coinmarketcap.com) to surface KnightSwap liquidity and volume information.
+The DarkKnight API is a set of endpoints used by market aggregators (e.g. coinmarketcap.com) to surface DarkKnight liquidity and volume information.
 All information is fetched from the underlying subgraphs.

 The API is designed around the [CoinMarketCap document](https://docs.google.com/document/d/1S4urpzUnO2t7DmS_1dc4EL4tgnnbTObPYXvDeBnukCg) and [CoinGecko document](https://docs.google.com/document/d/1v27QFoQq1SKT3Priq3aqPgB70Xd_PnDzbOCiuoCyixw/edit#).

-KnightSwap DEX subgraph playground: https://graphapi.dark.knightswap.financial/subgraphs/name/KnightSwap/KnightSwap-subgraph-bsc
+DarkKnight DEX subgraph playground: https://graphapi.dark.knightswap.financial/subgraphs/name/DarkKnight/DarkKnight-subgraph-bsc

-# KnightSwap Endpoints
+# DarkKnight Endpoints

-All KnightSwap pairs consist of two different tokens.
-BNB is not a native currency in KnightSwap, and is represented only by WBNB in the pairs.
+All DarkKnight pairs consist of two different tokens.
+BNB is not a native currency in DarkKnight, and is represented only by WBNB in the pairs.

-The canonical WBNB address used by the KnightSwap interface is `0xbb4CdB9CBd36B01bD1cBaEBF2De08d9173bc095c`.
+The canonical WBNB address used by the DarkKnight interface is `0xbb4CdB9CBd36B01bD1cBaEBF2De08d9173bc095c`.

 ## [`/summary`](https://api.dark.knightswap.financial/api/v2/summary)

-Returns data for the top ~1000 KnightSwap pairs, sorted by reserves.
+Returns data for the top ~1000 DarkKnight pairs, sorted by reserves.
 Results are edge cached for 15 minutes.

 ### Request